Written By: JustBoilers.com Experts | Last Updated: April 2022

-Before you do anything, it’s always advised that you switch off your boiler as a safety measure.
-Doing so will allow potentially scorching water to cool slightly, thus limiting the chances of any distress.
+Before you do anything, we advise that you switch off your boiler as a safety measure.
+Doing so will allow the potentially scorching water to cool slightly, thus limiting the chances of any accidental injuries.

 Shut off the water intake valve

 By shutting off the water intake valve, you are making sure that no water enters the system while you’re hard at work draining the central heating system.

 Locate the drain-off valve and attach a hosepipe or place a bucket under it

-Here, you will need to locate the drain-off valve for your central heating system.
+You will need to locate the drain-off valve for your central heating system.
 Once you’ve done so, attach a hosepipe to it.
-If you notice that your hosepipe has a loose fit around the drain-off valve secure it using a jubilee clip.
+If you notice that your hose pipe has a loose fit around the drain-off valve, secure it using a jubilee clip.
 This will ensure it doesn’t slip off and spill dirty water all over your floor.

-Additionally, ensure that your hosepipe is long enough to reach outside for drainage.
+Ensure that your hose pipe is long enough to reach outside for drainage.
 Don’t be tempted to drain any excess water onto your lawn on fower beds, as some of the chemicals that will be dispensed aren’t plant-friendly.

 If you don’t have a hosepipe, place a bucket under the drain-off valve.
 When it fills with water, shut off the valve temporarily, empty the bucket and repeat the process.

 Drain the radiators

 Check that all radiator valves throughout the property are open first.
-Thereafter, return to the drain-off valve where you’ve attached the hosepipe or placed your bucket and open it.
+Then, return to the drain-off valve where you’ve attached the hosepipe or placed your bucket and open it.
 The water will begin to drain out of your central heating system.